 NOMINATION AND REMUNERATION POLICY

 The Board of Directors has framed a policy which lays down a framework in relation toremuneration of Directors Key Managerial Personnel and Senior Management of the Company.This policy also lays down criteria for selection and appointment of Board Members.
-Thedetails of this policy is explained in Corporate Governance.
+Thedetails of this policy is available on the website of the Company www.amines.com andbriefly explained in Corporate Governance Report.

-SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS.
+SIGNIFICANT AND MATERIAL CHANGES / ORDERS PASSED BY THE REGULATORS OR COURTS.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Management Discussion and Analysis Report for the year under review as stipulatedunder Clause 49 of the Listing Agreement with the Stock Exchange is presented in aseparate section forming part of the Annual Report.
+Management Discussion and Analysis Report for the year under review as stipulated inthe SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 is presentedin a separate section forming part of the Annual Report.

 | ||For and on behalf of the Board |